 Deadline: December 4th

-The American Occupational Therapy Foundation offers several scholarships that post-baccalaureate disability studies majors could utilize for finishing an AOTA-accredited program in occupational therapy to serve people with disabilities.
-For example, the $1,000 Edith Weingarten Memorial Scholarship assists two disability advocates who’ve completed at least one year of occupational therapy courses with a 3.0 GPA or higher.
-Also consider the NorthCoast Medical Scholarship and Kappa Delta Phi Scholarship.
+The American Occupational Therapy Foundation offers several scholarships.
+Eligible are post-baccalaureate disability studies majors.
+They can help students finish an AOTA-accredited program in occupational therapy to serve people with disabilities.
+For example, the $1,000 Edith Weingarten Memorial Scholarship assists two disability advocates.
+They must have completed at least one year of occupational therapy courses with a 3.0 GPA or higher.

 Contact